CloneWith/opsu/CONTRIBUTING.md

 - **Gameplay changes:** Depending on the change, consider playing through a regular or [2B][2B] beatmap, watching a replay, pausing/resuming the game, enabling/disabling experimental sliders, etc.
 - **UI changes:** Be sure to try different client resolutions (such as 800x600 and widescreen) and different skins (if applicable).
-- **Graphics/audio changes:** Test on different operating systems if you can, especially if your change could break Linux audio in any way.
+- **Graphics/audio changes:** Test on different operating systems if you can, I'm lack of usable devices at this time xD

+## Consider joining us?

+Maintaining this huge project by myself *alone* is a challenging task.
+So I'm appreciated if you are willing to help me in the long term!
+When you have made up your mind, please email me using the address on my profile.
+Thanks a lot!

 [2B]: https://osu.ppy.sh/s/90935